Proud to be a member of the

 Intended depth of knowledge:

-We use the model set out through the Chris Quigley curriculum, as a basis and guide, to help plan and sequence some aspects of our curriculum in order to provide students with different types of deep knowledge.
+When we originally started re-designing our curriculum in 2019, we used the model set out through the Chris Quigley curriculum, as a basis and guide, to help plan and sequence some aspects of our curriculum in order to provide students with different types of deep knowledge.
+This has adapted over time and we have regularly updated and reviewed our offer over the last 4 years, though the fundamentals have stayed the same.
 It is based on the following:

 Most of our learning revolves around the following: